-Recently, there has been a shift in this strategy.
-Instead of spoofing the first 6 digits of a phone number, scammers are only spoofing the area code.
-This change in behavior suggests that anti-spam providers like Hiya are effectively predicting neighbor scam calls.
-In response to effective anti-spam solutions, the scammers are attempting to continue the scam by switching to a less targeted strategy, in the hopes that by generalizing their approach, they can keep the scam viable.
-Unfortunately, the spammers are right — predicting if a call is a neighbor spoof with 3 digits instead of 6 is much harder — but Hiya is up for the challenge.
+This is a strategic shift in traditional spoofing.
+In classic spoofing, a scammer will copy the first 5 or 6 digits of a company’s phone number with the hope of successfully posing as a local business.
+This change in strategy suggests that spam blocking providers like Hiya are successfully predicting neighbor scam calls.
+In response to effective anti-spam solutions, the scammers have attempted to continue the scam by switching to a less targeted strategy; by generalizing their approach, scammers hope they can go undetected and, therefore, keep the scam viable.
+Unfortunately, the scammers are right—predicting if a call is a neighbor spoof is much harder with 3 digits, as opposed to the traditional 6—but Hiya is up for the challenge.

-In 2019, the Federal Trade Commission (FTC) began a major crackdown on robocalls and spoofing.
-This led to a major decline in neighbor spoofing.
-Although it is impossible to completely stop phone spoofing, the decline shows that the FTC is making an impact.
-However, the number of neighbor calls started to rebound after the initial crackdown, so there is still lots of work to do.
+It’s not just consumers—and Hiya—that recognize neighbor spoofing as a problem.
+The Federal Trade Commission (FTC) is also aware and has made steps to resolve it.
+In 2019, they began a major crackdown on robocalls and spoofing through a variety of regulations, which led to a major decline in neighbor spoofing.
+Although it is impossible to completely stop phone spoofing, the decline shows that the FTC’s regulations initially made a substantial impact.
+However, in the last year, the number of neighbor calls have begun to rebound and even surpass their initial peak since the initial crackdown, as scammers have found ways around the new regulations, indicating that there is still lots of work to be done.

 How to Stop Neighbor Spoofing

-Although it is difficult to completely block neighbor spoofing and prevent your company numbers from being spoofed, there are a few steps you can take to minimize risk to your company.
+Although it is difficult to completely block neighbor spoofing and prevent your company’s phone numbers from being spoofed, there are a few steps you can take to minimize risk for your company.

-- Find a secure voice solution that provides visibility and control over any of your numbers that have been spoofed
+- Find a secure voice performance platform that provides visibility and control over any of your numbers that have been spoofed.

-- Display a branded caller ID to your customers to give them confidence to answer when it really is you
+- Display a branded caller ID to consumers to give them the confidence to answer calls from you.

-- Get a free reputation analysis from Hiya to see if any of your numbers are attracting user complaints or other negative labels
+- Get a free reputation analysis report from Hiya to see if any of your numbers are being spoofed.

-The reach of the Hiya network is due to strategic partnerships with AT&T, Samsung, Cricket Wireless, and other national as well as regional providers.
-Our call intelligence platform’s reporting feature allows you to see how many times your number has been spoofed on our network, so you can make sure that your customers aren’t becoming victims of neighbor spoofing.
+Hiya’s network is 170 million users strong, due in part to strategic partnerships with AT&T, Samsung, Cricket Wireless, and other national providers.
+Hiya allows you to see how many times your number has been spoofed on our network, so you can make sure that your customers won’t fall victim to neighbor spoofing.